 - Where the marathon is being run

-Only a tiny fraction of the population can run a marathon under 3 hours (or have done so, I should say.)
+Only a tiny fraction of the population have ever run a marathon under 3 hours.
 That means almost every human will take longer than 3 hours to run a full marathon.
-Even running sub 4 hours doesn’t happen for most runners.
+Even running a marathon in under 4 hours doesn’t happen for most runners.
 But, it’s much more attainable with proper training.
 Which is the number one factor in determining how long it’s going to take someone to run a marathon.

 If you’re ultimately looking for a good gauge on how long it will take you to run a full marathon based on your own running abilities, I’ll cover that, too.

 How Training Determines How Long it Takes to Run a Full Marathon

 Training will make a night and day difference between how fast someone can get through a marathon.
 Which is why I highly recommend getting your hands on a book like “You, Only Faster” by Greg McMillan or “Daniels’ Running Formula” by Jack Daniels (a couple of pros in the biz) so you know what you’re doing.